andrerclaudio/my-hyprland/README.md

 ## Installation

+Now, there are two ways of installing each theme:
+- Inatalling from aur

+- Building from source

+I am trying to keep aur packages up to date, but if you want to make sure you're on bleeding edge, you can build it from source, in the end, there is literally no difference in these two after all.

+### If you want to build from source, make sure to make these steps

 **The script should be fine, please report if something went wrong**

 To install this setup I've created a script that will backup your cofings of programs that I use here in